pefflerm/haskell-cs330/README.md

 addIntDouble integer double = integer + double
 ```
 #### Haskell is explictly typed by convention
-The type system of Haskell can infer types, but it is considered good practice to explicitly declare data types.
+The type system of Haskell can infer types, but it is considered good practice to include explicit type signatures.
 Either version of the function below will run, but the second is the community standard.
 ```
 getSum num1 num2 = num1 + num2